 SCCM Troubleshooting Tips on Reporting Server SSRS Issues ConfigMgr Endpoint Manager.
 SCCM 2012 SSRS reports are not working?
 How to start the troubleshooting?
-The first thing I would check in terms of SSRS functionality is “Reporting Services Configuration”.
+I would first check in terms of SSRS functionality is “Reporting Services Configuration”.

 SCCM Troubleshooting Tips on Reporting Server SSRS Issues

-To SCCM SSRS reports to work properly, the Reporting Server Status must be “Started”.
+For SCCM SSRS reports to work properly, the Reporting Server Status must be “Started”.
 How to Locate and Start Reporting Services Tools (SSRS)?
 Refer to the following MSDN article (here) for the details.
-I’ve seen some other problems with SSRS and explained here.
+I’ve seen some other problems with SSRS and explained them here.

-Today, I’ve seen a blog post in TechNet blog which is very helpful in terms of overall troubleshooting of SSRS related issues.
-The blog posts talks about STATMSG: ID=7403 – Failures reported during periodic health check by the SRS Server, HTTP Error 404.0 – Not Found and The resource you are looking for has been removed, had its name changed, or is temporarily unavailable issues.
+Today, I’ve seen a blog post in the TechNet blog, which is very helpful in the overall troubleshooting of SSRS-related issues.
+The blog posts talk about STATMSG: ID=7403 – Failures reported during periodic health check by the SRS Server, HTTP Error 404.0 – Not Found, and The resource you are looking for has been removed had its name changed or is temporarily unavailable issues.